mattermost/mattermost-developer-documentation/site/content/integrate/apps/lifecycle/_index.md

 ## Register an App

 Registering an App in a Mattermost installation means the App is available in the product Marketplace, can be installed by the System Admin, and once installed, can be available to users.
-When a new App is registered or a new version of an existing App is registered, the `manifest.json` data from the App updated and a new App is added in the Marketplace listing.
+When a new App is registered or a new version of an existing App is registered, the `manifest.json` data from the App updated and a new App is added in the product Marketplace listing.

 After registration, the Apps Plugin synchronizes the list of the registered Apps by downloading appropriate manifests from the S3 bucket and storing them in memory.
-The Marketplace shows renewed App listings and the System Admin can install a new App (or new version).
+The product Marketplace shows renewed App listings and the System Admin can install a new App (or new version).

 {{<note "AWS credentials">}}
 The Apps Plugin needs AWS credentials to download from S3 and to invoke lambda functions.
 The credentials are read from the following environment variables: